 You will need to take your shoes off as you wander around inside.
 Free shoe storage is provided on entry, just remember where you left them!

-As you can see from my post, photography is totally fine!
+As you can see from my post, photography at the Grand Mosque in Abu Dhabi is totally fine!

 - Sunday – Thursday: 10am, 11am and 5pm